atet/programming/README.md

 ## 8. Next Steps

-* I recommend going over this material one more time
+* I recommend going over this material one more time to solidify these concepts
+* You can continue to use the same web-based programming environment as you continue into advanced concepts; **no need to distract yourself on installing things** right now

 [Back to Top](#table-of-contents)